ianhojy/ianhojy.github.io/_portfolio/Kalman_Filter.md

 ```

 One noteworthy benefit of using the Kalman filter
-to find $$β$$ is that not only do we obtain a dynamic hedge ratio between the two
+to find $\beta$ is that not only do we obtain a dynamic hedge ratio between the two
 assets, we also simultaneously obtain what we used to call “the moving average”
 of the spread.
 This is because, as we mentioned, $β$ includes both the slope and
 the intercept between $y$ and $x$.
 The best current estimate of the intercept is used